The Spookiest Haunted Places In The World

 Interested in the Paranormal?
-Have had some experiences yourself?
+Have you had some experiences of your own?
 Are you traveling and would love to know some of the most haunted places in the world?
 If you are like me and just can't seem to get enough of this topic, then read on.
-The Paranormal has been something I have always been interested in since I was little girl where I had some experiences myself.
-It may scare you or fascinate you, but either way this is a topic very much talked about.
+The paranormal has been something I have always been interested in since I was little girl where I had some experiences myself.

-I watch a lot of the shows they have on television these days (i.e. Ghost Adventures,Ghost Hunters,Paranormal State) each which have their own ways and methods towards approaching the Paranormal.
+I watch a lot of the shows they have on television these days who each have their own ways and methods towards approaching the paranormal.
 But one thing they all have in common is that they have mostly visited and studied some of the same places because they are fascinating and well...very much haunted.
-So here I have compiled a list of some of the most haunted places in the world in no particular order.
-Enjoy!
+Here I have compiled a list of some of the most haunted and scariest places in the world!

 The Screaming Tunnel

-The Catacombs in Paris, France, are an underground ossuary, meaning a place for the bones of the dead.
+The Catacombs in Paris, France, are an underground ossuary, which is defined as a place for the bones of the dead.
 They hold the remains of about 6 million people.
-They became open to the public since the late 18th century.
+The tunnel had been open to the public since the late 18th century.
 The Catacombs were created for the less wealthy in the early 12th century due to overcrowding in Paris cemeteries.
 Imagine 300 kilometers of underground tunnels and caves filled with floor to ceiling skeletons!
 It is reported that you see shadows and hear ghostly voices in the tunnels as well as being touched by "unseen hands".
 Others have claimed to have been strangled, unwelcome feelings of being followed, cold spots, and some have even had hysterical breakdowns!

 The Ancient Ram Inn